Kvisaz/phaser-webpack-template/readme.md

 - Prettier
 - Jest/TsJest support

+Extremely fast update and reload for small project editing:
+`webpack 5.93.0 compiled successfully in 59 ms`

 ## Why This Template?

 In the ever-evolving world of web development, it's easy to get caught up in the latest trends.
 However, sometimes the tried-and-true tools, when optimized correctly, can outperform the newcomers.
 This template is a testament to that philosophy.